Lindsey Graham defends Senate seat in SC, beating out Dem opponent despite record-breaking fundraising

 WHO IS JAIME HARRISON?
 5 THINGS TO KNOW ABOUT THE SOUTH CAROLINA SENATE CANDIDATE

-But money alone wasn’t enough for Democrats to take the seat in the end.
+But money alone wasn’t enough for Democrats to take the seat.

 Graham’s win buoyed Republicans fighting to maintain control of the upper chamber, which they’ve dominated since 2014.